The Amino Acid Of Tranquility – Powerful Benefits to the Body and Mind

 Use of l-tryptophan has also had better evidence of lifting or altering depressed moods in many different depression states, whether mild or clinical.
 More studies are needed to fully prove this, however.

-L-TRYPTOPHAN MAY HELP WITH DEPRESSION
+HELP WITH DEPRESSION

 Recent studies are also clarifying that low l-tryptophan levels play some role in depression, and which are even likely to be found in people with clinical depression.